joerdsonsilva/Cryo_LCVCO/README.md

 | Vctrl              | 0–3 V           |
 | Alimentação        | 1.5 V           |

+The topology used is a cross-coupled LC VCO (LCVCO), as illustrated in the figure below.
+The oscillator employs an RLC tank with a pair of cross-coupled transistors to provide the feedback necessary for oscillation, while a current mirror sets the current of the cross-coupled pair, ensuring stability and control of the operating point.
+The differential outputs offer higher noise immunity and better coupling with subsequent blocks.

 ![Topologia do VCO](Images/LCVCO.png)
 *Figura 1: Topologia do LCVCO cross-coupled com saída diferencial.*